anc5c07/anc5c07-site/_posts/2023-03-22-jointmeeting.md

   - 5B approving [a resolution](https://docs.google.com/file/d/1Z7nMWZn_69E-rzO87vFSC2HH_mWIbatX/edit?usp=docslist_api&filetype=msword) on Councilmember Parker’s transit and traffic safety priorities
   - 5C tabling [a more limited resolution](https://dcgovict-my.sharepoint.com/personal/5c07_anc_dc_gov2/_layouts/15/onedrive.aspx?id=%2Fpersonal%2F5c07%5Fanc%5Fdc%5Fgov2%2FDocuments%2F20230315%20meeting%2FDraft%5FResolution%5F5C%2DReliable%5FBus%5FService%5FStreet%5FSafety%5FImprovements%2Epdf&parent=%2Fpersonal%2F5c07%5Fanc%5Fdc%5Fgov2%2FDocuments%2F20230315%20meeting&ga=1) supporting Councilmember Parker’s budget priorities for bus service improvements and arterial redesign
   - 5B approving [a resolution](https://docs.google.com/file/d/1vK3v8JpmoY3hbVuafM6k_MaE4peCRrXb/edit?usp=docslist_api&filetype=msword) supporting legislation to inventory sidewalk conditions, with 5C hopefully to follow in April
-- An exploration of issues coming down the pike
-  - A new Bikeshare station at 24th and Rhode Island Ave NE
-  - Probable redevelopment of [2001 Rhode Island Ave NE](/issues/2100ria/) and the push for more retail along the corridor
-- Presentation from Hazle Crawford at [Department of Buildings](https://dob.dc.gov/) on [illegal construction](https://dcra.kustomer.help/contact/illegal-construction-inspection-request-form-SJLMTS2PD)
-- An update from Allison Clausen of [Langdon Park Neighbors](http://www.langdonparkneighbors.org) on the [Model Cities/Engine 26 redevelopment proposal](/issues/modelcities/)
-- Presentation from Sherin Koshy at [Friends of South Dakota Ave](https://twitter.com/FoSDANE) on efforts to improve the roadway safety of South Dakota Ave
-- An update on the [22nd and Franklin mudslide](/issues/22nd-franklin-mudslide/)

 ## Notification History
 I can't guarantee perfect conveyence of information to every stakeholder on every occasion, but I do my best to both diversify outreach and log all of it for auditability.
 I'm also available through the contact avenues on the footer of this webpage.